skelly37/GSoC-2022/README.md

 - Picard accepts not just file paths but also URLs, MBIDs and commands as command-line arguments
 - The command-line arguments are sent to the existing instance (and processed by it) if possible
 - Picard can execute commands passed by the command-line interface; e.g. save all files, show the Picard window or close the app
-- **IN PROGRESS** Picard can also load the commands from a text file
+- Picard can also load the commands from a text file

 ## List of PRs
 ### Single instance mode: